isovic/raptor/README.md

 ## <a name="disclaimer"></a>Disclaimer
 This is a proof-of-concept work in further rapid development of features.

+The default parameters have not yet been optimized, and it's possible that performance can be increased with better parameter selection.

 Graph-based mapping in `raptor` is currently best suited for graphs representing large variations such as:
 - Assembly graphs (e.g. `p_ctg` and `a_ctg` in Falcon)
 - Haplotig graphs (e.g. from Falcon-Unzip)